TokyoSU/CashshopMod/README.md

 # Mod supported:
 - JEI: [Curseforge](https://www.curseforge.com/minecraft/mc-mods/jei) Enables the JEI UI to adapt to the shop UI size.
-- FTBQuest: [Curseforge](https://www.curseforge.com/minecraft/mc-mods/ftb-quests-forge) Not implemented yet but planned.
-The goal is to add quests that reward currency upon completion!

 # KubeJS commands
 ```